 It’s not everyday that you hear about a 25-year-old bourbon “bursting with fruit and spice with a smooth oaky finish”.
 Usually you hear more about the strong, almost overbearing oak notes coupled with creamy vanilla and brown sugar.
 Another quick observation about the supplied tasting notes is the fact that they choose to go with “Body” instead of “Taste” and then failed to give any real description of the flavors found in the bourbon.
 They mention a few in the Finish section but I found it a little odd that they didn’t provide more flavor details.
 As I head into my tasting I hope that it turns out to be an oversight rather than a necessity.

-Jefferson’s Bourbon Presidential Select 25 Year Old Review
+Bourbon Name: Jefferson’s Bourbon Presidential Select 25 Year Old

 Age: 25 years